The Fastest Way to Get the Most Recent Row Per Group in Postgres

 SELECT

-row number() over(partition by user order by timestamp desc) as rownum
+row_number() over(partition by "user" order by "timestamp" desc) as rownum

 FROM login_event